-Independence Day is coming up this weekend, which means beer, BBQ, brats, burgers, fireworks, sparklers, COVID-safe fun, and—oh, yeah, did anyone bring dessert?
+Independence Day is coming up, which means beer, BBQ, brats, burgers, fireworks, sparklers and—oh, yeah, did anyone bring dessert?

 As a former professional pastry chef, I know how satisfying it can be to make the holidays extra-special with an "ooh-ahh" dessert for a party—or even just to enjoy yourself!
 And as a self-taught pastry chef, I know that not everyone has the equipment or skills to bake in the first place, much less make sweets as pretty as we'd sometimes like.
 Plus, even if you do have the skills, your kids probably don't, and any holiday celebration is more fun when you can get the kids involved.

 With that in mind, I've whipped up two easy-peasy 4th of July dessert recipes that are so simple to make and decorate that kids of practically any age can pitch in.
 Bon appetit and happy Independence Day!

 Check out our super-simple 4th of July dessert recipes below.